-In this letter, the first rf-acceleration of ultra-slow muons to 100~keV is reported.
-The emittance of the accelerated muon beam is also evaluated using the quadrupole scan method.
+In this Letter, the first rf acceleration of ultraslow muons to 100~keV is reported, achieved by integrating a muonium target, a low ionization efficiency but precise laser, and a linear accelerator.
+The transverse emittance of the accelerated muon beam is also evaluated using the quadrupole scan method~\cite{qscan}.

-The experiment reported here was conducted in the S2 area, one of the experimental areas of the surface muon beamline (S-line) at MUSE, during March and April of 2024.
-Figure~\ref{fig:setup} shows the experimental setup for the muon acceleration, consisting of a silica aerogel target for muonium production, an ionization laser, an electrostatic lens (Soa lens), electrostatic deflectors, a radio-frequency quadrupole (RFQ), and a beam diagnostic line.
+The experiment reported here was conducted in the S2 area, one of the experimental areas of the surface muon beamline (S line) at MUSE, during March and April of 2024.
+Figure~\ref{fig:setup} shows the experimental setup, consisting of a silica aerogel target for muonium production, an ionization laser, an electrostatic lens (Soa lens), electrostatic deflectors, a radio frequency quadrupole (RFQ), and a beam diagnostic line.

-The MUSE facility provides a pulsed surface muon beam produced by $\pi^{+}$ decay near the surface of the production target with a repetition rate of 25~Hz.
-In this experiment, the proton beam power was 940~kW, and the $\mu^+$ intensity was $9.5\times 10^{4}$ muons per pulse ($\mu^+$/pulse).
+The MUSE facility provides a pulsed surface muon beam produced by $\pi^{+}$ decay near the surface of the production target.
+A 3~GeV proton beam was delivered from the rapid-cycling synchrotron operated at a repetition rate of 25~Hz.
+In this experiment, the proton beam power at the Materials and Life Science Experimental Facility was 940~kW, and the $\mu^+$ intensity was $9.5\times 10^{4}$ muons per pulse ($\mu^+$/pulse).
 The profile of the surface muon beam was measured by a muon beam monitor with a gated image intensifier~\cite{ITO20141}.
 The horizontal and vertical rms beam sizes were 24 and 13~mm, respectively.
-The mean and the rms value of the momentum were 28~MeV/$c$ and 0.46~MeV/$c$, respectively, based on the simulation of the S-line beam transport using the \textsc{G4BEAMLINE} software~\cite{4440461}.
-The normalized transverse rms emittance ($\varepsilon_\mathrm{norm,rms}$) in the horizontal and vertical plane were $(1.7 \pm 0.6 )\times 10^2~\pi$~mm$\cdot$mrad and $ (1.3\pm0.1)\times10^2~\pi$~mm$\cdot$mrad, respectively, based on the simulation.
+The mean and the rms value of the momentum were 28 and 0.46~MeV/$c$, respectively, based on the simulation of the beam transport using the \texttt{G4BEAMLINE} software~\cite{4440461}.
+The normalized transverse rms emittances ($\varepsilon_\mathrm{norm,rms}$) in the horizontal and vertical planes were $(1.7 \pm 0.6 )\times 10^2~\pi$ and $ (1.3\pm0.1)\times10^2~\pi$~mm$\cdot$mrad, respectively, based on the simulation.